djcustard/GestureGAN/README.md

 31/04/20 - Because of the lack of coherent sound so far, I will begin to produce a composition to demonstrate the potential of these models.
 I will consider how motion and energy are applied into sound.
 I am still testing the classifier too.

+01/05/20 - 02/05/20 - I have established that my gestures will fall into 4 categories which summarise the enegy output or rather so the envelope of the sound.
+These titles are as such Trigger, Trigger Continuous, Continuous Variation and Continuous Repetition.
+The titles define the energy behaviour across the acoustic bodies and thus their sonic profile.
+Find below the defintions for these:

+- Trigger: A sound which is heard after a summation of energy has peaked above a threshold.
+This causes a suden change of state.

+- Trigger Continous: Energy is applied to the acoustic body.
+This produces and initial peak and either the energy still moves within the body, or their are smaller amounts of energy still being applied to the body.

+- Continous Variation: A stream of energy which varies in intensity.

+- Repetitious Variation: A sound which is held or continously loops.

+Alongside these definitions I have collected sounds which demonstrates each categories definition.
+This collection of sounds will be submitted as a dataset that could potentially be used for neural network training in the future.

 Links:
 <p>link1 - https://keras.io/initializers/</p>
 <p>link2 - https://www.tensorflow.org/tutorials/customization/custom_training</p>